0526PHOENIX/flopsmeter/README.md

 * **Params**: Total number of trainable parameters in the model.

+**Warning Log**:

+A warning will be printed if any modules are skipped in FLOPs estimation.
+For example:

 ```
 ***********************************************************************************************
 Warning !!
 Above Estimations Ignore Following Modules !!
 The FLOPs Would be Underestimated !!